 - The first portion of the hike is probably the hardest because you are hiking down a steep hill on small rocks.
 We saw some people turn back.
 The rest of the hike is on more flat terrain.

-- When you reach the other end of the gorge, you will have to take a bus (you can also opt to walk another 2 km instead of taking the bus if you want), ferry (you might want to buy tickets beforehand) and another bus to get back to the starting point.
+- When you reach the other end of the gorge, you will have to take a bus (you can also opt to walk another 2 km instead of taking the bus if you want), a ferry (you might want to buy tickets beforehand) and another bus to get back to the starting point.